hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ```

 For our 20000 jobs, which is the amount of jobs triggered by a 4 man team over 5 months in one
-repository, the resulting sqlite file is 5MB.
+repository, the resulting SQLite file is 5MB.
 The bottleneck here is more with the fetching of the
 job data from the api.
 This can take a few moments, which makes for a great opportunity to grab a
 hot beverage.

 ### 5) Preparing Grafana

-Next up is starting a local grafana instance.
+Next up is starting a local Grafana instance.

 ```sh
 mkdir data